Bianco Brothers Manufacturing website redesign preview

 Defining what success meant for this project

-These goals helped guide design decisions throughout the project and kept the focus on solving real user and business problems.
-Success was evaluated by how clearly the website communicated Bianco Brothers’ offerings, how easily users could navigate key information, and how confidently potential clients could take next steps.
+These goals guided design decisions throughout the project and kept the focus on real user and business needs.
+Success meant creating an experience that clearly communicated Bianco Brothers’ offerings, made key information easier to find, and helped potential clients evaluate the company with greater trust and confidence.

 Evaluation criteria Web Experience | Clarity | Usability | Business Credibility